mmiranda222/.statsuite/content/changelog/_index.md

 ---

 ### January 28, 2020 [Release .Stat Suite .NET v2.3.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/9)
->**Disclaimer**: this release contains breaking changes with a new entry in the `dataspaces.private.json` and the introduction of `localization.json` via the Dotstat.config nuget package ([dotstatsuite-core-common#102](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/102)).
+>**Disclaimer**: This release contains breaking changes with a new entry in the `dataspaces.private.json` and the introduction of `localization.json` via the Dotstat.config nuget package.
 Both **source-code** and **Docker images** are concerned by this release.

 Major changes:

 - [dotstatsuite-data-lifecycle-manager#50](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/issues/50) Download selected data in Excel format (with simple layout).
-The original scope of this issue was extended in order to deliver a new component of the .Stat Suite: **DLM Excel-Addin**.
+The original scope of this issue was extended in order to deliver a new component of the .Stat Suite: the **.Stat DLM Excel-Addin**.
 The **DLM Excel-Addin** is delivered as a ClickOnce application and is deployed using the common procedure for [deployment of ClickOnce applications](https://msdn.microsoft.com/en-us/library/t71a733d.aspx).
-Access the installation files from [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-excel-addin).
+You can access the installation files from [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-excel-addin).
 A best practice is to install it on a shared network folder.
-The DLM Excel-Addin is made for the configuration of connection endpoints in order to retrieve data within Excel tables with simple layout (first step).
+The DLM Excel-Addin is made for configuring a single or multiple connection endpoints, in order to retrieve data within Excel tables with simple layout.
+This first version supports **flat**, **time series down**, and **time series across** layouts.
 You can find more information about deployment, set up and configuration [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-excel-addin/blob/master/README.md).

 ![DLM Excel-Addin](/images/dlm-wizard-01.png)